You are no longer the Creative Director, the Art Director, Writer, Designer

 - Polish the corporate brand, or put a shine on a tarnished reputation.

 - Get more business from the customers they have.

-- Lure customers away from competitors, like this:
+- Lure customers away from competitors.

-Rice and spice.
+Rice and Spice.

 The traditional approach to media selection is to identify a target audience, then find the most cost effective media options to reach that audience.
-For many advertisers traditional media - such as TV and websites - deliver the best ROI.
+For many advertisers traditional media - such as TV and websites - still deliver the best ROI.
 For others, the addition of a social media presence on say Facebook and YouTube gets the clicks.